Follow our winter garden trail at Powis

 Continue along the path, taking a right at the fork.
 Follow this path through the Wilderness, taking in the beautiful views of the castle as you go.

 As you reach the Stable Pond, continue ahead keeping the pond on your left.
 When you reach the cross roads, take the steepest path which will lead you back to the garden entrance.
-After your walk reward yourself with something delicious from our Courtyard Restaurant?
+After your walk, why not reward yourself with something delicious from our Courtyard Restaurant?
 Every penny spent at Powis stays here to help with vital conservation work, thank you for supporting us.

 Powis Castle Garden Kiosk